Jerry Del Colliano’s Reference Audiophile System

 In spring of 1996 with an $11,000 commission check from Cello and while still a Junior at USC, Jerry started his first online audiophile publication called AudioRevolution.com.
 Armed with a black-and-white Macintosh Macbook 520B with a 9600 baud dial-up modem and not nearly enough money or any investor support – Del Colliano went on to build his first publication into somewhat of an industry game changer.
 On February 29, 2008, Del Colliano sold AVRev.com and ModernHomeTheater.com to Internet Brands (INET on the NASDAQ at the time).

 By late 2008, Del Colliano and much of his quickly furloughed staff stared HomeTheaterReview.com.
 In only a few years, HomeTheaterReview.com took its place as an industry leader in the specialty audio-video market.
-AVRev.com was closed and 301-redirected by Internet Brands by early 2014.
+AVRev.com was quickly shuttered and ultimately 301-redirected by Internet Brands by early 2014.
 Jerry started AudiophileReview.com to cater to the audiophile hobby which took on its own irreverent tone and became a bit of cult hit with audio enthusiasts.

 In December of 2019, Del Colliano sold HomeTheaterReview.com and AudiophileReview.com to JRW Publishing.
 He left the company mere months after.
 From 2020 through the COVID pandemic, we wrote on a part-time basis for the once competing publication, Audioholics.com.